p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <i>Pro Tip :- <br>
 #Use SCAMPER framework for creative ideas -
 	Substitute, Combine, Adapt, Modify/Magnify/Minimise, Purpose/Put to another use, Eliminate and Rearrange/Reverse	<br>
-#Many company like Google love to hear moonshot ideas.
+#Companies like Google love to hear moonshot ideas.
 Keep yourself upto date on new technolgies</i>

 <p style="color: #EA2F65"> <b>7) Prioritization</b></p>

 Evaluate and prioritise the list of solutions based on the following factors:
-* <u>Impact</u> to user could be evaluated as whether proposed solutions solve a key painpoint.
-The impact to business is analysed in terms of coherence with the mission or the selected goal
+* <u>Impact</u> on the user could be assessed by determining whether the proposed solutions address a major pain point.
+The impact to business is analysed in terms of coherence with the mission or the selected goal.
-* <u>Cost</u> in terms of time to implement, technology and, engineering resources required
+* <u>Cost</u> in terms of time to implement, technology and, engineering resources required.
-* <u>Risks</u> could be value risks, usability risks, feasibility risks or business viability risks
+* <u>Risks</u> could be value risks, usability risks, feasibility risks or business viability risks.

 ```
 PRIORITIZATION OF SOLUTIONS :-